sergeyprokhorenko/Base64UUID/README.md

 ### 2.1.
 Alphabet

-The 64-character alphabet SHALL be:
+The 64-character alphabet MUST be:
 `$0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefghijklmnopqrstuvwxyz`

 The mapping between 6-bit values and characters is as follows: